-TOP TIP: The use of a non-approved accessory could invalidate your insurance.
+TOP TIP: The use of a non-approved accessory could negatively impact any insurance claim.

 TOP TIP: There are products available that reduce this problem.
 Speak to the manufacturer if you are not clear which products they recommend.

 11. How tight should the harness/shield be?